-While there is never a bad time to visit the Galapagos Islands, there are certain differences per month.
-Galapagos is a year-round destination due to its location at the Equator, therefore the differences lay mostly in the animals that can be spotted and their behavior.
-The climate does not vary significantly, there are minor changes that are caused by the ocean currents.
-While some months may be very hot and perfect for relaxing at the beach among sea lions, other’s are perfect for Sport tours.
+While there is never a bad time to visit the Galapagos Islands, there are certain variations during different months.
+The Galapagos are a year-round destination due to their location along the Equator; therefore, the differences lay mostly in the animals that can be spotted and their behavior.
+The climate does not vary significantly, as there are only minor changes caused by ocean currents.
+While some months may be very hot and perfect for relaxing on the beach among sea lions, others are perfect for Sports tours.

-This month is part of the warm or wet season, expect to have sunny blue skies in the mornings with rising temperatures during the afternoon.
-At the end of the day it usually rains, a good way to cool down!
+This month is part of the warm or wet season.
+Expect to have sunny blue skies during the morning, and rising temperatures in the afternoon.
+At the end of the day it usually rains, which is a good way to cool down!

 - In January, land birds start nesting.

-- On Española Island, the adult marine Iguanas change their colour.
-They become very bright coloured, ranging from red, orange to even green and purple!
+- On Española Island, the adult marine Iguanas change their color.
+They become very bright colored, ranging from red and orange to even green and purple!

-- Green Sea turtles beach to lay their eggs.
+- Green Sea turtles come ashore to lay their eggs.

 - On Isabela Island, the land iguanas begin their courtship.

-Whereas January was a warm month, February is even hotter.
-This month is along with March one of the rainiest months of the year.
-Don’t let this hold you back, as after the rain usually the sun starts to shine again.
+While January is a warm month, February is even hotter.
+This month, along with March, is one of the rainiest months of the year.
+Don’t let this hold you back, as the sun usually starts to shine again after the rain.

 There is plenty of sun and the sea temperature is starting to rise, making it comfortable for aquatic activities.
-February is the month which generally has the best underwater visibility, so you will be able to observe many animals.
+February normally offers the best underwater visibility, so you will be able to observe many animals.

 - Marine Iguanas begin nesting on Santa Cruz.